Conditionally Parameterized, Discretization-Aware Neural Networks for Mesh-Based Modeling of Physical Systems: Abstract

 \section{Abstract}

-The numerical simulations of physical systems are heavily dependent on mesh-based models.
-While neural networks have been extensively explored to assist such tasks, they often ignore the interactions or hierarchical relations between input features, and process them as concatenated mixtures.
-In this work, we generalize the idea of conditional parametrization -- using trainable functions of input parameters to generate the weights of a neural network, and extend them in a flexible way to encode information critical to the numerical simulations.
+Simulations of complex physical systems are typically realized by discretizing partial differential equations (PDEs) on unstructured meshes.
+While neural networks have recently been explored for surrogate and reduced order modeling of PDE solutions, they often ignore interactions or hierarchical relations between input features, and process them as concatenated mixtures.
+We generalize the idea of conditional parameterization -- using trainable functions of input parameters to generate the weights of a neural network, and extend them in a flexible way to encode critical information.
 Inspired by discretized numerical methods, choices of the parameters include physical quantities and mesh topology features.
-The functional relation between the modeled features and the parameters are built into the network architecture.
-The method is implemented on different networks, which are applied to several frontier scientific machine learning tasks, including the discovery of unmodeled physics, super-resolution of coarse fields, and the simulation of unsteady flows with chemical reactions.
-The results show that the conditionally parameterized networks provide superior performance compared to their traditional counterparts.
-A network architecture named CP-GNet is also proposed as the first deep learning model capable of standalone prediction of reacting flows on irregular meshes.
+The functional relation between the modeled features and the parameters is built into the network architecture.
+The method is implemented on different networks and applied to frontier scientific machine learning tasks including the discovery of unmodeled physics, super-resolution of coarse fields, and the simulation of unsteady flows with chemical reactions.
+The results show that the conditionally-parameterized networks provide superior performance compared to their traditional counterparts.
+The CP-GNet - an architecture that can be trained on very few data snapshots - is proposed as the first deep learning model capable of standalone prediction of reacting flows on irregular meshes.